emikss/ATM-PROJECT-DSA/README.md

 ---

-There will be **two modules** built which are the process of creating an account and for usual ATM transaction processes such as **Balance Inquiry, Withdraw Cash, Bank Transfer, etc.**.
+<p>&nbsp;There will be **two modules** built which are the process of creating an account and for usual ATM transaction processes such as **Balance Inquiry, Withdraw Cash, Bank Transfer, etc.**.
-This repository will be used as a storage for source codes and a database for the accounts that will be created or registered.
+This repository will be used as a storage for source codes and a database for the accounts that will be created or registered.</p>

 The repository will contain the following:
 - **transaction module** - source code for ATM transaction processes